jerith/claypellet/README.md

 Python code.
 I've implemented a few undocumented API functions because some apps I tried to run used them.

-System font support shouldn't be too hard to add once we have access to the system fonts.
-An appropriately-licensed resource pack or something would probably be the easiest way.
-Alternately, if someone wants to build a resource pack of "similar enough" equivalents, we could probably start using those instead of just refusing to display text.
+System font support requires a separate download of a Pebble firmware bundle.
+There should probably be a fallback font (or set of fonts) for when this isn't available, but for now we just give up and don't draw text with fonts we can't find.

 I haven't really decided how best to do button input, but binding to arrow keys seems like a good plan.
 This hasn't been a priority since I've only been